-Eligible proposals include community programs that provide clinical mental health and/or substance abuse treatment and services.
-Eligible programs will expand and improve accessibility to clinical treatment services for adolescents and/or adults, provide certified substance abuse counseling and evidence-based practices, and facilitate collaboration with community agencies and groups to create a network and continuum of care.
+Eligible proposals include community programs that offer clinical mental health and/or substance abuse treatment, expanding access to services for adolescents and adults.
+Programs should provide certified counseling, evidence-based practices, and collaborate with community agencies to create a continuum of care for individuals with mental health issues, at-risk youth, substance use disorder, cooccurring disorders, and those in recovery.
 The population of focus includes adolescents and/or adults with mental health issues, substance use disorder, co-occurring disorders, and includes those in recovery from such disorders.